Chr15t1an/lar-basic-cms/README.md

 ##V2 ToDo's --- Moving forward GO Test Driven Development.
+Add a fileName to Csv export.
+Need Public vs Private metadata so that I can Control what gets read. get_metadata - Needs to not be static or validate better.
+Add Blog Functionality. - CRUD & Tests.
 Insure you are protexting against CSRF.
 - I belive we are but still need to undestand at a deeper level.
 Rework Sitemap to read URLs and not set them statically Create Pages via the backend like wordpress.
 Tests need to be ran in a separate SQlight database.